 - 2019 March 21-23: I International Congress on Education and Intervention: Psychoeducational, Family and Social.
 Las Palmas de Gran Canaria.

-- 2018 November 8-9: 1st Conference of school absenteeism and the right to education.
-Valencia.
-Click here for the informational brochure.
+- 2018 November 8-9: I Conference of school absenteeism and right to education.
+Valencia Link: informational brochure

 Helpful links and other resources